Twelfth Doctor: Departure

-Upon the announcement that Steven Moffat would leave the show in December 2017 and be replaced by new showrunner Chris Chibnall, this decision led to speculation over whether Capaldi would remain in the role or leave alongside Moffat.
-A month before this, Capaldi stated "This could be my final year; it's terrifying, I love Doctor Who but it can be an insular world and I do want to do other things.
-There will come a time when this is over, but I knew that when I started.
-I was thinking about my regeneration scene from the outset, that's my terrible melancholic nature, when you accept the job you know there'll come a day, inevitably, when you'll be saying goodbye."

-On 30 January 2017, Capaldi confirmed that the tenth series would be his last.
+On 30 January 2017, Capaldi confirmed that the tenth series would be his last; Moffat had announced earlier in January 2016 that he was handing over his position as showrunner to Chris Chibnall following the tenth series' broadcast in 2017.
 Regarding his decision to leave, Capaldi stated that despite his tremendous love for the show, he was unsure if he would be able to deliver at his best performance if he remained in the role for too long.

 Character

 Costume

 The Twelfth Doctor's general outfit consists of a navy blue Crombie coat with a crimson lining, dark blue trousers, a long collared white shirt buttoned to the top, a black cardigan or waistcoat, and brogue boots.
 His shirt varies from episode to episode, with a navy shirt, a dark purple shirt and a black shirt with white polka dots appearing, as well as a black holey jumper, all being worn under his coat in his first series.
 He also wears a hoodie over his jumper as of series nine, over his T-shirt all being worn under his coat.
 In "Time Heist", the Doctor describes his costume as "hoping for minimalism, but I think I came up with magician."

 The look was created by Doctor Who costume designer Howard Burden.
 His design was described as "No frills, no scarfs, no messing, just 100% rebel Time Lord."
 Capaldi said that the costume took a long time to find.
 The reason he settled on his final costume was because, "I think it's quite a hard look.
 I always wanted him to be in black – I always just saw the Doctor in dark colours.
 Not tweed," in reference to his immediate predecessor's original costume.
 "Matt's a really young cool guy – he can wear anything, but I wanted to strip it back and be very stark."
 Moffat described the look as "A stick-insect sort of thing".
 He also said that Clara calls him "a grey-haired stick-insect at one point".
 Capaldi also stated that he chose the Twelfth Doctor's costume so fans of the show who enjoy cosplay could easily emulate it without going to great expense.
 Writing for Radio Times, fashion columnist Anna Fielding described it as "a classic early skinhead look" and linked it to Capaldi's history as a punk musician.